-results and concrete action.
-"At our September JOHSC meeting, we sat down to determine what we wanted to see happen to the building.
-We weren't just going to issues with the building are ongoing."
-The lessons are strong and clear according to Avery: "As far as what others should do who find themselves in this situation?
+Both Avery and Maclvor feel the current management is focused on OHS and proactive and support vertice.
+OHS Officer, Paul Cormier, CRSP The lessons are strong and clear according to Avery: "As far as what others should do who find themselves in this situation?
 Document your symptoms.
 If your department has a process in place to report symptoms ensure the proper reports are filled out.
 Bring in the Department of Labour for guidance.
 Contact your union and set up a meeting with your representative and your OHS representative."

-"I think the hardest part, probably, was people standing up for themselves and feeling like they were going to be protected," says MacIvor.
-"When you make that decision and you think something is wrong, you have to stand up."
-We really needed the support of ERO Donnie MacNeil, our OHS Officer Paul Cormier, and our Department of Labour OHS Officer," says Avery.
-Unfortunately, OHS issues with this building may never be permanently resolved.
+"I think the hardest part, probably, was people standing up for themselves and feeling like they were going to be protected," says Maclvor.
+"When you make that decision and you think something is wrong, you have to stand up." to Unfortunately, OHS issues with this building may never be permanently resolved.
 If there continues to be symptoms reported, investigations will need to be done, again and again.
 Everyone has the right to work in an environment that is not harmful to their health.
-Avery and MacIvor want other members to know that standing up for workplace health is important.
+Avery and Maclvor want other members to know that standing up for workplace health is important.
 "Even though people are still going to have the cynical outlook every now and then, the tides have changed and there are more people on our side who believe change is possible.
 We really did improve things."
 Staff Update We are pleased to announce that Paul Cormier, CRSP, is now a full-time Occupational Health & Safety Officer.
 Please give the union a call if your Local is in need of some OHS support or training.